reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/troubleshooting/shell-autocompletion.md

 brew install bash-completion@2
 ```

-As stated in the output of this command, add the following to your ~/.bashrc file:
+As stated in the output of this command, add the following to your `~/.bashrc file`:

 ```bash
 export BASH_COMPLETION_COMPAT_DIR="/usr/local/etc/bash_completion.d"